TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 If attacks are originating from an external organization's IP address space, coordination with the designated security contacts for the organization shall be conducted to alert them of the activity, ask for a response, and any necessary followup collaboration.

-### Activation of IR Plan
-The following individuals and/or Teams shall be notified of IR Plan Activation
-- (list)

 ### Law Enforcement Notification and Interaction
 Law Enforcement shall be notified of all activity matching the following characteristics:
 - Threatens public safety
 - Threatens national security